History of Las Vegas: Megaresort era

-Many older hotels and casinos were struggling to keep up with the megaresorts.
-Most corporate developers that gained ownership of Las Vegas resorts preferred demolishing older complexes over renovating them, among the reasons being the desire to erect establishments optimized for the changed needs and wants of the city.
-So many older or otherwise obsolete buildings on the Strip were leveled by explosives during this period that Las Vegas was called "the implosions capital of the world".
-Implosions on the Strip, almost exclusively performed by Controlled Demolition, Inc., were often preceded by elaborate fireworks and light shows serving as a tribute and sendoff ceremony to the resorts in question, creating another spectacle for tourists in the city to enjoy.
+Older hotels and casinos were struggling to keep up with the megaresorts.
+Although many had already undergone extensive modernizations, most of them were demolished to make way for entirely new projects fitting the changed needs and wants of the city.
+This period saw so many buildings on the Strip being leveled that Las Vegas was called "the implosions capital of the world".
+Such demolitions on the Strip, exclusively performed by Controlled Demolition, Inc., became another spectacle for tourists in the city to enjoy.
+Usually taking place at night, they were often preceded by elaborate fireworks and light shows serving as a tribute and sendoff ceremony to the resorts in question.
 The Dunes was the first to go in this fashion, in 1993.
-As part of a television special, actors on a replica sailing ship at Treasure Island, which opened the night of the first demolition, pretended to attack the Dunes' northern tower with cannons, after which the latter was set on fire and imploded in front of around 200.000 spectators.
+As part of a television special, actors on a replica sailing ship at Treasure Island, which opened that night, pretended to attack the Dunes' northern tower with cannons, after which the latter was set on fire and imploded in front of around 200.000 spectators.
 The southern tower was imploded a year later with much less fanfare.
 Wynn bought the Dunes to repurpose its site for the Bellagio; the luxury megacomplex would become the most expensive resort in the world at a building cost of $1.6 billion at the time of its opening in 1998.
-The felling of the Landmark in 1995 was integrated in the plot of the science fiction movie Mars Attacks!, for which director Tim Burton arranged for the historic hotel's tower to act as a functioning building shortly before and during its knocking-over, by keeping the lights lit on one floor.
+The felling of the Landmark in 1995 was integrated in the plot of the science fiction movie Mars Attacks!, for which director Tim Burton arranged for the hotel's observation tower to act as a functioning building shortly before and during its knocking-over, by keeping the lights lit on one floor.
 Extras were present on site, running away from its destruction as it happened in real life.
-Alongside these two, many hotel-casino complexes that defined Las Vegas in the mid-twentieth century met their fate in this period, including the Sands (1996), the Thunderbird/El Rancho (2000) and the Desert Inn (2001-2004).
+Alongside these two, many historic hotel-casino complexes that defined Las Vegas in the postwar period met their fate in the megaresort era, including the Sands (1996), the Thunderbird/El Rancho (2000) and the Desert Inn (2001-2004).
 By the time the Stardust and the Frontier were brought down in 2007, the Strip had seen no less than eleven implosions in a span of just fifteen years.